On the triviality of direct image of coherent sheaves: Sufficient criterion for sheaves

-In this section, for an abelian cover $\pi$, we will prove that the property of the branch divisors $s_i \in H^0(Y, \, M_i^{ \otimes d_i})$ is in the image of the $d_i$-fold multiplication map is sufficient for the existence of \rul bundle.
+In this section, for a standard abelian cover $\pi$, we will prove that the property of the branch divisors $s_i \,\in\, H^0(Y, \, M_i^{ \otimes d_i})$ is in the image of the $d_i$-fold multiplication map is sufficient for the existence of \rul sheaves.
+This criterion for the existence of \rul sheaves is related to the normal generation of line bundles.
+In this direction, we apply the main theorem of this section to construct interesting examples of abelian Galois covers admitting \rul sheaves.
 We also show that this property of $M_i$ is stronger than $M_i$ being a globally generated line bundle.
 We also give an example showing these two properties are not equivalent.
+We also make some observations concerning the possible ranks of \rul sheaves.
+Moreover, we describe a relation between finite dimensional representations of certain generalized Clifford algebras and the existence of \rul sheaves.

-The following proposition gives a sufficient condition for the existence of a \rul line bundle on a double cover.
+The following proposition gives a sufficient condition for the existence of a rank $1$ \rul coherent sheaf on a double cover.
 The proof of the following proposition is simple and shows the idea of the proof for the general case.